gitlabform/gitlabform/FEATURES_DESIGN.md

 # Raw parameters passing

-When GitLabForm was originally developed, in 2017, GitLab development pace was so fast that we were not able to keep up with it by updating GitLabForm whenever a parameter was added or changed in the GitLab's API.
+Since 2017, when GitLabForm was originally developed, GitLab development pace is so fast that we are not able to keep up with it by updating GitLabForm whenever a parameter is added or changed in the GitLab's API.

 Because of that we made a decision to use "raw parameters passing" - for many configuration elements whatever you put inside it as a dict, will be sent with a PUT/POST request into the appropriate GitLab API as-is.

 The advantage of this approach is that you can use each of the +40 parameters from [the GitLab API for Projects](https://docs.gitlab.com/ee/api/projects.html#edit-project) to configure your project with GitLabForm and when GitLab adds a new parameter there you can start using it on the day you update your GitLab instance, without waiting for GitLabForm to be updated to support it.
+Similarly for the Group settings, using +20 parameters from [the GitLab API for Groups](https://docs.gitlab.com/ee/api/groups.html#update-group).

-The disadvantage is that you may also be hit by GitLab API changes (that you have have missed in its changelog) and/or GitLab bugs that may render parts of your config not working after you update your GitLab instance.
+And if your GitLabForm run fails because one of the fields you are using has been removed, then you know that you have to update your config.

-But note that in this case you can often fix the problem on your own by for example changing the deprecated names of your parameters in your config to new ones without waiting for a GitLabForm update.
+The disadvantage is that you HAVE TO read [the GitLab API docs](https://docs.gitlab.com/ee/api/api_resources.html) when you create your initial config for some entities, like Projects or Groups.